 - Savings.
 To get approved for a loan, a lender will want to see how much you have in savings, and how much you can offer in a down payment on your new home.
 The more that you have, the better your chances of being offered a loan.
 Start saving for your new home right now.
 Even if you only put away $20 a week, this will be a couple thousand dollars after two years, and more than seven thousand after seven years.
 This can really help in the homebuying process.

 If you filed for bankruptcy a few years ago and you’re ready to buy your home now, make sure to request copies of your credit report first so you know where you stand, and can check for any errors (and ensure they’re corrected) before you apply for your loan.

 Learn More About Bankruptcy and Buying a Home Today

 Filing for bankruptcy can be a scary thing to do, and there’s no doubt that filing for bankruptcy can have lasting consequences on your financial opportunities.
 However, filing for bankruptcy may be the only way of escaping debt and freeing yourself from economic worry.

-At the law offices of Whibbs Stone Barnett, P.A., our experienced bankruptcy attorneys can help you to understand your options for filing for bankruptcy, as well as how bankruptcy may affect your future and ability to do things like buy a home.
+At the law offices of Whibbs Stone Barnett Turner, PA, our experienced bankruptcy attorneys can help you to understand your options for filing for bankruptcy, as well as how bankruptcy may affect your future and ability to do things like buy a home.
 To learn more, please drop by our office today, send us a confidential message, or call us directly at 1-888-219-4561.